IronCoreLabs/recrypt-rs/README.md

 ### Memory Protection

 We do support memory protection via mlock.
 This will be detected and turned on automatically for supported platforms.
-If you need to disable this you can use the `no_memprotect` feature flag which is disabled by default.
+If you need to disable this you can use the `disable_memlock` feature flag which is disabled by default.

 ## Benchmarks